THE INVISIBLE CRAGS INITIATIVE (ICI)

 - Camouflage: Obviously.
 Every hanger should be painted to match the surrounding stone.
 Shiny hangers that glint in the sun are unacceptable.
 This also means using the lowest profile option for fixed protection.
 While what can be used in different areas varies, glue-ins with surfaces that will take paint are a great low visibility option.
 See the tools and techniques section for specifics.

-Carry a big stick: An extendable stick clip can be used for placing and removing draws on bolts pretty high up, depending on the stick construction and the skill of the user.
+- TOOLS AND TECHNIQUES TO FACILITATE CRAG INVISIBILITYCarry a big stick: An extendable stick clip can be used for placing and removing draws on bolts pretty high up, depending on the stick construction and the skill of the user.
 Pacing and removing draws up to 25 feet high with a stick clip is easy.
-Higher is possible.
+Higher is difficult, but not imossible.
 Yes, a big stick can be cumbersome and some people just don’t like them.
 Too bad.
 This is an easy compromise we need to make.
 They are better than endangering access.
 Many routes can be entirely set up and cleaned with a big stick.

 Be creative with your stick clip: For example, a strategy that works at some crags and on some routes involves climbing the first and easier portion of a route with a long string attached to a stick clip on the ground.
 Once below the start of the steeper, hard section you go in straight and haul up the stick in order to place draws through the crux section.
 That being done, you can lower.
 You have done half the route as a warm up and now there are draws on all the bolts, facilitating your send attempt.

 Create moderate routes for the purpose of reaching the anchors of harder routes.
 A moderate, fun routes that enable you to reach the anchors of harder routes can serve as a warm up and allow you to lower down the harder route, placing draws as you go.
 While such routes are not always an option, try to put one together if you can.
 In addition, an easy traverse route or continuation of the moderate access route can allow you to go from the anchor of one hard route to another.
 Even if such a route is contrived, silly or otherwise less than ideal, it can be useful.
 Do what it takes to establish them, without making them more visible than other routes.

 If you are a sport only climber developing routes, ask someone with traditional skills and a rack to look for protection options in the moderate sections that you might not notice.
 This is pretty simple.
 Don’t place bolts where natural protection is solid and reasonably easy to place.
 Don’t place a bolt near a solid gear placement on moderate terrain.

 Drill holes and leave them empty for the use of removable bolts on sections of a route where the climbing makes placing that kind of protection reasonable.
 Yes, current options for removable bolts suck.
 However, even the currently available products can be utilized in places where falls are less likely and getting them stuck not so much of a problem.
 If the first 30 feet of a route is not as hard as the crux sections, leave nothing but some holes, which are much less visible than bolts.
 NOTE: Much better removable bolts are in development and should be available soon.

 Placing (and leaving) a few more bolts than might be necessary for a safe send for purposes of making it easier to get draws in place before trying to send a route: A few extra bolts left in place between the necessary bolts for climbing a route safely can make it easier to get draws in place for an attempted send.
-While those extra bolts are not ideal, they have less visual impact than fixed draws.
+While extra bolts are not ideal, they have less visual impact than fixed draws.